vivaankhowal/vivaankhowal.github.io/_portfolio/Project-4.md

 ---
 title: "Neopixel Lightsaber"
 excerpt: "This is my first and my favorite electrical engineering project.
-It's a Neopixel Lightsaber with LED strips in the blade and a bunch of cool features that bring one of the most iconic pieces of tech in sci-fi to life!
+It's a Neopixel Lightsaber with LED strips in the blade and a bunch of cool features that bring one of the most iconic pieces of sci-fi tech to life!
 <br/>
 <br/>
 <img src='/images/Lightsaber in Dark.jpeg' width='400' height='auto'>"